India–Pakistan naval war of 1971

-The Indo-Pakistani Naval War of 1971 refers to the maritime military engagements between the Indian Navy and the Pakistan Navy during the Indo-Pakistani War of 1971.
+The India–Pakistan naval war of 1971 refers to the maritime military engagements between the Indian Navy and the Pakistan Navy during the Indo-Pakistani War of 1971.
 The series of naval operations began with the Indian Navy's exertion of pressure on Pakistan from the Indian Ocean, while the Indian Army and Indian Air Force moved in to choke Pakistani forces operating in East Pakistan on land.
 Indian naval operations comprised naval interdiction, air defence, ground support, and logistics missions.

-With the success of Indian naval operations in East Pakistan, the Indian Navy subsequently commenced two large-scale operations: Operation Trident and Operation Python.
-These operations were focused on West Pakistan, and preceded the start of formal hostilities between India and Pakistan.

 Background

 The Indian Navy did not play a major role during the Indo-Pakistani War of 1965 as the war focused on land-based conflict.
 On 7 September, a flotilla of the Pakistan Navy under the command of Commodore S.M.
 Anwar carried out a bombardment, Operation Dwarka, of the Indian Navy's radar station of Dwarka, 200 mi south of the Pakistani port of Karachi.
 While there was no damage to the radar station, this operation caused the Indian Navy to undergo a rapid modernization and expansion.
 Consequently, the Indian Navy budget grew from ₹ 350 million to ₹ 1.15 billion.
 The Indian Navy added a squadron to its combatant fleet by acquiring six s from the Soviet Union.
 The Indian Naval Air Arm was also strengthened.